Shane O'Neill, 3rd Earl of Tyrone: Family and legacy

-When Shane wrote his will on 18 September 1640, he mentioned that he had married the daughter of Madama de Buixln.

-Per a request in Shane's will, Philip IV legitimised Hugo Eugenio.
-After Shane's death, Hugo succeeded to the colonelcy of his late father's regiment.
-(Note: Hugo Eugenio O'Neill was admitted to the order of Calatrava on 29 April 1644.
-He died in Madrid aged twenty-six.)
-He also succeeded his father as the Earl of Tyrone.
-It was Shane's wish that Gaspar Bernaben, his business agent and friend, should continue to serve and care for Hugo until the boy reached a suitable age, and also that Hugo should learn the Irish language.
+When O'Neill wrote his will on 18 September 1640, he mentioned that he had married the daughter of Madama de Buixln.
+Per a request in O'Neill's will, Philip IV legitimised Hugo Eugenio.
+Hugo succeeded his father as colonel of the Irish regiment, and as "Conde de Tyrone".
+It was O'Neill's wish that Gaspar Bernaben, his business agent and friend, should continue to serve and care for Hugo until the boy reached a suitable age, and also that Hugo should learn the Irish language.

-Shane also had a daughter named Catalina O'Neill, who was left in Bernaben's care.
-The identity of Catalina's mother is not stated in Shane's will.
-Shane wished for Catalina to become a nun, and he also wished for Catalina to inherit the possessions and money left to Hugo in the event of Hugo's death.
+O'Neill also had a daughter named Catalina O'Neill, who was left in Bernaben's care.
+The identity of Catalina's mother is not stated in O'Neill's will.
+O'Neill wished for Catalina to become a nun, and he also wished for Catalina to inherit the possessions and money left to Hugo in the event of Hugo's death.

-In his will, Shane requested that, if Hugo had no sons, for the earldom to pass to:
+In his will, O'Neill requested that, if Hugo had no sons, for the earldom to pass to (in order):